 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.36 applies to Fortran

 Fortran consistently uses a scheme of status values where zero indicates success, a positive value indicates an error, and a negative value indicates some other information.
-Many Fortran statements and some intrinsic procedures return a status value.
-In most circumstances, status error values that are not requested by the invoking program result in the error termination of the program.
+Many Fortran statements and some intrinsic procedures return such a status value.
+A failure by the invoking program to request the status value when there is an error results in error termination of the program.
 Some programmers, however, in order to “keep going” request the status value but do not examine it.
-This result in program crash without an explanation when subsequent steps in the program rely upon the previous statements having completed successfully.
+This can result in unbounded program errors when subsequent steps in the program rely upon the previous statements having completed successfully, see 6.56 Undefined behaviour [EWF].

-Other than via the IEEE intrinsic modules, Fortran does not support exception handling.Note: Appropriate action may be providing a message to users of the program (perhaps with the help of the error message generated by the statement whose execution generated the error), logging the error, or invoking termination or recovery actions.
+The intrinsic module ieee_exceptions is defined by the standard for the support of floating-point exceptions (see clause 4.6) and is provided by most processors.
+Accessing this module allows the program to test the Fortran flags.

+Fortran does not support exception handling of the kind described in ISO IEC 24772-1 subclause 6.36.3 para 4.
+For each of the Fortran flags, some processors allow control during program execution of whether to halt image execution or continue after the flag is raised.
+Halting is not precise and may occur any time after the exception has occurred.

+Fortran does not support detection of integer overflow (see clause 6.15), but some compilers have an option for detecting it.

 6.36.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.36.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.36.5;

-When the default behaviour of program termination is undesirable, code a status variable for all statements that support one, examine its value prior to continuing execution for faults that cause termination, and take appropriate action.
+When the default behaviour of program termination is undesirable, code a status variable for all statements that support one, examine its value prior to continuing execution for faults that cause termination, and take appropriate action;

-Check and respond to all status values that might be returned by an intrinsic procedure or by a library procedure.
+Check and respond to all status values that might be returned by an intrinsic procedure or by a library procedure;

+Use compiler options where available to detect integer overflow.

 6.37 Type-breaking reinterpretation of data [AMV]